aliceDownTheRabbitHole7/Whack-a-mole/README.md

-# Whack-a-mole game as created by Kenny Yip Coding.
+# Whack-a-mole game as created by Youtube channel 'Kenny Yip Coding'.